botdylan/botdylan/README.md

 ## How to write `botdylan` scripts?

-The scripts should export a single function that will be executed by `botdylan`.
-Hook scripts will receive the request object.
+The scripts have to export a single function that will be executed by `botdylan`.

-Use [node-github](https://github.com/ajaxorg/node-github) to access the API.

 Cron scripts receive:
   - `bot`